 Social media is a two-way conversation — businesses can no longer broadcast the message they want people to see.
 There is a democratic nature to social, with brands, consumers, and everyone having an equal voice in a shared space.
 Customers can rave about a business or let everyone know they had a terrible experience.
 Social networks have dramatically changed the way businesses communicate.
 Today, consumers can converse with brands and vice versa as if they were talking to a friend.
 As a result, businesses have had to become more personable than simply a business entity and manage their social presence in a manner that reflects as such.

-Reputation drives conversion
+Online reputation drives conversion

 What people see online matters.
 Approximately 74% of customers trust online reviews as much as personal recommendations—this is a huge shift in thinking that has become more prominent as time goes on.
 This trust in reviews translates to dollars, as customers put their money where their trust is.
 A Harvard Business School study found that a restaurant that sees a one star increase on Yelp will see revenues increase anywhere from 5-9%.